haykam821/Mootwo/protocol.md

 Each player have two ID's that's the same throughout the connection:
 * Short ID (SID, ID), which is an int
 * Long ID (LID), which is a hashed string, provided by socket.io

+### For Objects

+Each object have an ID

+### For Clans

+Clans do not have numbered ID, but rather uses it's name

 ## Server-Bound